JackyWong88/PlayCATS/README.md

 4. Double-click PlayCATS.bat and enjoy!

 # OpenBoxes
 OpenBoxes will start unlocking boxes, watch ads to cut the time, and open boxes for you.

+DISCLAIMER:
 Again, use this at your own risk because if you give it the wrong inputs, it might spend gems on accident!
+Also, make sure you keep an eye on it because the game only allows you to watch a certain amount of ads.
+When the script arrives to the end, it may accidentally spend your gems!

 Instructions for Mac:
 1. Download OpenBoxes.sh to your computer by right-clicking the file and clicking Save Link As... or something like that.